AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/troubleshooting.md

 *  **The latest changes are not correctly deployed and published.** Make sure you deploy the latest changes using  the `aio app deploy` command in the correct `org/project/workspace`.

-* Check `system.log` file to ensure to issue related to Admin UI SDK is detected.
-For this you can run the following command:
+* Check the `system.log` file to ensure the issue related to the Admin UI SDK is detected.
+Run the following command to check the file:

    ```bash
    more var/log/system.log | grep -i "Admin UI SDK"